 It lies between Persia and the Indies, and in the other direction

 between the Hindu Kush and the Indian Ocean.
 It formerly included

 the Persian provinces of Khorassan and Kohistan, together with Herat,

 Beluchistan, Cashmere, and Sinde, and a considerable part of the

 The information from the Encyclopaedia of Islam and Frederick

 Engels are further supported by the CIA world factbook, Encyclopedia

-Britannica, Columbia Enclyclopedia and many
+Britannica, Columbia Enclyclopedia and many others.

 Until the 19th century, the name was only used for the traditional

-lands of the Pashtuns, while the kingdom as a whole was known as the
+lands of the Pashtuns, while the kingdom as a whole was known as

-Mountstuart Elphinstone.
-Later, Afghan authorities adopted and
+historian Mountstuart Elphinstone.
+Later, Afghan authorities

-the lands that were subject to the Pashtun Barakzai Dynasty of
+to the lands that were subject to the Pashtun Barakzai Dynasty of

-Afghanistan became fully recognized by the world community in 1919,
+Afghanistan became fully recognized by the world community in

 Earlier references to the region

 Before being called Afghanistan, the region had gone through

 several name changes in its long history of over 5,000 years.

 One of the most ancient names, according to historians and scholars,